devlinchau/SC1015_Mini-Project/README.md

 ## Problem Formulation

 Since the end of the COVID pandemic, the tourism industry in Europe is booming again.
 A lot of tourists consider booking an AirBnB over a hotel because they tend to be more affordable.
 However, different listings offer different features at a wide range of prices.
-Through this project, we intend to predict the price of an AirBnB based on its features and help tourists determine whether their chosen listings are reasonable priced.
+Through this project, we intend to predict the price of an AirBnB based on its features and help tourists determine whether their chosen listings are reasonably priced.

 ## Problem Statement